preston820/preston-projects/README.md

 - filebeat-7.6.1-darwin-x86_64.tar.gz

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects the userís system data (logs) and send it to Kibana where the user can more accurately assess the flow of traffic.
+- Filebeat collects the user‚Äôs system data (logs) and send it to Kibana where the user can more accurately assess the flow of traffic.
 The user can expect all traffic and the geographic location it is coming from.
 This helps identify potential attacks.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: